mlz-ictrl/nicos/doc/source/install.rst

 ----------------------------------------------

 For development and testing purposes, NICOS components can be run directly from the source directory.
-For this, you have to build the C module once using ``make inplace``::
+For this, you have to build the C modules once using ``make inplace``::

   cd nicos-core